The Amazing Race Vietnam 2019: Leg 3 (Hà Giang → Quảng Ninh)

 This leg's Detour was a choice between Mềm (Soft) or Cứng (Hard).
 For both Detour options, teams had to row a sampan from an island on Yên Lập Lake to a nearby pier and then hike to their chosen task.
 In Soft, teams had to bring fifteen pieces of tofu on one dish to the Lôi Âm Pagoda to receive their next clue.
 In Hard, teams had to bring ten bricks to Lôi Âm Pagoda to receive their next clue.

 In this leg's Roadblock, teams had to travel by boat to Hòn Vụng Hà.
-There, one team member had to climb a 40 m rope up one of the islands, pull themselves across a 120 m zip line across to the another island, and climb down a 40 m ladder to receive their next clue.
+There, one team member had to climb a 40 m rope up one of the islands, pull themselves across a 120 m zip line across to another island, and climb down a 40 m ladder to receive their next clue.